mvcisback/SSLVC/report/report.md

 Ultimately, we selected linear SVM for further processing, due to its simplicity and speed.
 After removing non-speech components from the signal, we create a database of each user’s speech using the calibration procedure mentioned in section 2.1.
-The system then trains each database separately like in a similar manner described for faces in section III.
+The system then trains each database separately in the same manner described for faces in section III.

 Voice Classification